seqan/seqan/manual/source/Tutorial/IndexedFastaIO.rst

 Using the Index
 ---------------

-To load a FAI file, we use the function :dox:`FaiIndex#read read`: We pass the :dox:`FaiIndex` object as the first and the path to the FASTA file as the second parameter.
+To load a FAI file, we use the function :dox:`FaiIndex#read`: We pass the :dox:`FaiIndex` object as the first and the path to the FASTA file as the second parameter.
 The function returns an ``int`` indicating success (value ``0``) or failure (non-``0`` value).